sushi-gif/Libraary/README.md

 # Libraary
-Software Design Techniques, High School Project: demo of an online library using plain sockets and XML.
+Software Design Techniques, High School Project: demo of an online library using plain sockets, XML and Android.
 Demo only